lala002-brin/MKI-Workshop/01_FOUNDATION/Scientific_Background/Recommended_Readings.md

 # Recommended Readings

-## Overview
+## Purpose

-This section provides recommended scientific references to support participants in understanding ionic liquid battery systems, computational materials science, and multiscale simulation approaches.
+This section provides a curated collection of scientific resources supporting the Computational Materials Sciences Workshop.

-The recommended readings are organized according to the scientific workflow used in this workshop.
+The recommended materials guide participants from fundamental battery concepts to advanced computational approaches for ionic liquid electrolyte simulation.

-The learning sequence follows:
+The learning pathway follows:

 ```